lsa-pucrs/Player-Stage-Manual/docs/index.md

 # How to Use Player/Stage

-5th Edition
+6th Edition

 Using Player 3.0.2 and Stage 4.1.1 (development versions)

-Kevin Nickels and Jennifer Owen
+Kevin Nickels, Jennifer Owen, Alexandre Amory

-15 September 2015
+2 July 2017

 A user manual for the Player/Stage robot simulator.